diegovillafuerte1/progress-llm/tests/README.md

 ## Conclusion

-This test suite provides comprehensive coverage of the Progress Knight game logic with:
+This test suite provides comprehensive coverage of the Drone Command game logic with:

 - **121+ tests** across 8 test files
 - **Complete class coverage** for all game entities